ElToberino/Tobers_Multidisplay_XXL/README.md

 <br><br><br>
 **FAQ**<br>
 Why don't you provide a tutorial for setting up the display?<br>
-*This is the expert version of my Multidisplay.
+*This is the expert version of my program.
 Users should know how Tobers Multidisplay works and understand what's happening under the hood before using this expert version.
 Please note that there is no support for this expert version.*<br>
 <br>
 I want to use a small display with few modules.
 Will it work?<br>
 *Sure.
 This XXL version has some functions designed for larger displays, but you can easily deactivate them if they don't fit on your display (service messages, combined time/date).*<br>